eModbus/emodbus.github.io/_docs/installation.md

 If you are using the Arduino IDE, you will want to copy the library folder into your library directory.
 In Windows this will be `C:\Users\<user_name>\Documents\Arduino\libraries` normally.
 For Arduino IDE you'll have to install the library dependencies manually.
 These are:

   - [AsyncTCP](https://github.com/me-no-dev/AsyncTCP)
-  - An Ethernet.h-compatible library (example: https://github.com/maxgerhardt/Ethernet)
+  - An Ethernet.h-compatible library (example: https://github.com/maxgerhardt/Ethernet).
+Note that the standard ``Ethernet.h`` in the arduino-esp32 core will **NOT WORK** due to internal inconsistencies in the core.